Danial-EBR2002/Danial-EBR2002/README.md

 # Hi, I'm Danial Ebrazeh

-I am a backend-focused full-stack developer with a multidisciplinary background in software engineering, data engineering, embedded systems, IoT, machine learning, and intelligent systems.
+I am Danial, a Computer Engineering undergrad and a backend-focused full-stack developer with a multidisciplinary background in software engineering, data engineering, embedded systems, IoT, machine learning, and intelligent systems.

 My main area of expertise is **backend development**, especially designing and building reliable APIs, database-driven systems, and scalable software architectures.
 I work with **FastAPI** and **ASP.NET Core**, and I also have full-stack experience using **Vue.js** on the frontend.